 Electrical Fitters maintain and repair the vast array of electrical equipment used by the Army.
 Effectively the “jack of all trades” amongst the electrical workers, you will be charged with fixing anything, anywhere, in particular looking after power generation and reticulation, as well as refrigeration systems.

-You’ll be responsible for maintaining power generation systems and refrigeration systems.
-You will also complete safety inspections for all operational Army electrical equipment.
+You’ll be responsible for maintaining power generation systems and refrigeration systems, as well as completing safety inspections for all operational Army electrical equipment.
 On camp you will provide electrical safety education and technical guidance to the command chain on setting up and using different pieces of equipment.
 Electrical Fitters also provide support to units in field exercises by providing maintenance support.
 Variety is provided in your day-to-day camp routine by the inclusion of sport, PT, parades, and other soldier skills and training activities, such as weapons handling or first aid.

-On deployment you will provide logistics and maintenance support to units in the field.
+On deployment, you will provide logistics and maintenance support to units in the field.
 You will also maintain operational security and assist with humanitarian relief.
 For example, during the 2016 Kaikōura earthquake, an electrical fitter, engineer and medic were part of a team of three who visited local residents, checking on welfare daily and the structural integrity of buildings.
 Electrical Fitters also have the opportunity to be deployed overseas, where you’ll support other units if they require help and liaise with coalition partners.

 As your career progresses, you will learn about a wider range of equipment from qualified instructors both at the Army’s Trade Training School and at your place of work.
 Electrical Fitters have the opportunity to complete four months’ work experience in a variety of electrical fields, enrol at Universal College of Learning (UCOL), and undergo trade-training within and outside the workplace.
 As you become more senior you will work in specialised units such as engineering and medical.
 You will also have the opportunity to command small repair elements with a team.
-You will attend professional development courses such as promotional courses, experiential leadership development activities.
+You will attend professional development courses such as promotional courses, and experiential leadership development activities.
 You could also train to become a recruit instructor.

 Upon successful enlistment into the Army you will be posted to Waiouru Army base.
 Here you will do 16 weeks of basic military training to find out if you have what it takes to be in the Army, and learn various subjects including: